zenml-io/zenml-projects/time-series-forecast/README.md

   <img width="460" height="300" src="./_assets/sigmoid.png">
 </p>

+The figure above explains the data that we are going to work with.
+We can see that with increasing wind speed the el. power production follows a sigmoid curve as expected.

 🪜 Steps of the pipeline:
 - `importer.py`: Imports weather forecast and electricity power production from Google BigQuery
 - `preparator.py`: Cleans and prepares the dataset